Governments Working Together

 The Australasian Procurement and Construction Council Inc (APCC) consists of Australian and New Zealand government agencies with responsibility for the disciplines of procurement, construction, asset management and property management policy and practice.

-As the peak council, the collective membership creates a unique central national repository of knowledge and expertise to support improved delivery of services.
+As the peak council, the collective membership creates a unique central repository of knowledge and expertise to support improved delivery of services.

 The APCC Provides